Your Airline Miles May Get Less Valuable: Here’s How to Fight Back

 flexible credit card points

 Will it always make sense to book through a travel portal?
 No, especially if you're looking to fly first or business class, where booking with airline miles will almost always be significantly cheaper.
+There are risks with booking through the third-party agencies that run these travel portals, especially if things go wrong with your flight.
 And if you're trying to fly Southwest, it's not an option – the airline doesn't have fares available in these portals (or any online travel agency).

-But especially when it comes to cheaper fares, credit card points are quickly emerging as an even better way to book flights.
+But especially when it comes to cheaper fares, credit card points are emerging as a more tempting option to book flights.
 You'll have to do the math.
 But as airlines look to carve out more value from their miles, that case only gets stronger.

 Bottom Line